 - If you got turned down for Medicaid or think you don’t qualify

 Collect Old Medical Records

-If you have great medical records from the past, but stopped being able to go to the doctor, Social Security may be willing to consider your past records.
+If you are applying for disability and you have great medical records from the past, but stopped being able to go to the doctor, Social Security may be willing to consider your past records.

 Explain Good Cause

 If you cannot get regular medical care now, it will be harder to get approved, but it is still possible.
 Social Security has a policy that this is acceptable if you have a good reason.
 You can explain your reason on your disability forms, and when you meet with your doctor, and when you meet with a Social Security doctor.

 Being broke and having no health insurance is a good reason.
 Or having health insurance with co-pays and deductible you cannot afford.

 Being homebound or unable to travel because of your health is also a good reason, but you will probably need some type of provider who can write a statement for you confirming this.

 Some people have conditions that cannot be treated.
 If your doctor has written that no treatments are available for your condition, this may be considered good cause.
 For example, if you are permanently blind with no possibilities for treatment or recovery, there is no reason you would continually need to see a doctor about your blindness.

 Depending on your circumstances, there may be other good reasons.
 For example, one reader here was already approved for disability, but became unable to get to the doctor after his mother died, since she was his caregiver and had taken him to the doctor and scheduled all his appointments.
 He did not see a doctor for three years, but then eventually found a way to start again.
 He got a letter from his brother confirming this, and Social Security accepted this as a good reason for the gap in treatment.